Nikenbah, Queensland: History

 The town was originally named Aalberg by Danish settlers.
 However, by 1883, it had acquired the name Nikenbah, which is a corruption of Aboriginal words (Kabi language), nguruin meaning emu and ba meaning place.

-Nikenbah State School opened on 27 May 1913 and closed on 1963.
+Nikenbah State School opened on 27 May 1913 and closed in 1963.

 Glendyne Education and Training Centre opened in Nikenbah in 2002 as a special assistance school for children who are unsuited to mainstream schooling.
 It is operated by Carinity (formerly Queensland Baptist Care).